locationtech/geomesa/docs/tutorials/geomesa-blobstore-exif.rst

 the EXIF FileHandler to an existing GeoServer with the BlobStore web servlet.
 See instructions above for setting up the BlobStore in the prerequisites.

-To deploy the EXIF FileHandler run:
+To deploy the EXIF FileHandler if you are using Tomcat run:

 .. code-block:: bash